 Just over a year before being selected in the first round of the 2020 Major League Baseball Draft by the Philadelphia Phillies, a 17-year-old Mick Abel toed the rubber for the Jesuit High School Crusaders on perhaps the biggest stage in Oregon high school baseball — the Class-6A state championship game.

 Abel would soon accomplish his personal goal of being selected in the draft, but at this point in time, the high school junior was set to pitch the last game of a season where the team goal was to win the state championship.
-In what would end up being the final game of his career at Jesuit, Abel was on the mound to finish a season that he helped lead throughout the entire year.
+In what would end up being the final game of his career at Jesuit, Abel was on the mound to finish a journey the Crusaders wouldn’t have been on without him.

 “Going into last year’s season, we knew that we had a very talented ball club,” Griffin said by phone last week.
 “It was just that the kids were going to have to … buy into one another, accept their roles, challenge each other appropriately in practices and then learn throughout the course of the season.”

 It seemed that the team was able to handle these tasks throughout their season.
-When a team has a player with national recognition like Jesuit did with Abel, there can sometimes be issues with team chemistry, but this was not the case with the Crusaders in 2019.
-Abel and his teammates meshed well because of how the Oregon State signee handled himself and the way the rest of the players played off of him.
+When a team has a player with national recognition like Jesuit did with Abel, there can sometimes be issues with team chemistry.
+This was not the case with the Crusaders in 2019, as Abel and his teammates meshed well because of how the Oregon State signee handled himself and the way the rest of the players played off of him.

 “He wasn’t arrogant.
 He wasn’t cocky.
 He wasn’t demanding [people’s] attention, but people knew and noticed what Mick was doing,” Griffin said.
 “His classmates all just had this certain maturity about it.
 The group last year — the junior class and the senior class — they just complemented each other.”